 Have you recently overspent on a CapEx project?
 Be honest.
-We’ve had a client who, for example, planned developing a project plant at a cost of €200 million and ended up spending twice as much because it didn’t have proper project controls in place.
+We’ve had a client who, for example, planned to develop a project plant at a cost of €200 million and ended up spending twice as much because it didn’t have proper project controls in place.

 It’s a problem for life sciences and engineering firms.
 They’re needlessly losing money because of a careless approach to project controls.
 A huge business opportunity – and savings of millions of euros on the bottom line – is possible with a smart project controls process.
 Allow me to explain.